 Bringing manufacturing, and safety, back home.

-BY AMERICANS FOR AMERICANS
+FOR AMERICA BY AMERICANS

 U.S. Medical Glove Company is committed to manufacturing right here in the United States and reducing dependence on foreign entities for critical health care products, while at the same time creating U. S. jobs and manufacturing that have slowly eroded throughout the years.
 We’re also on track to produce biodegradable plant-based material to manufacture a broad product line for food and beverage, medical and industrial uses.